Q. What is Odyssey of the Mind?

 Q. How much does it cost?

-A. The international membership fee is $135.
+A. The international membership fee is $290.
 This membership covers several teams within a school or group.
-A tournament fee of $75 per team is required.
+A tournament fee of $75 per team is required to participate in the tournament.
 In addition, teams must cover the cost of solving the Long‑Term Problem, however this is normally minimal due to use of school, household, or recycled items, and is also limited to the cost limit of each problem.

 Q. What is a Membership Coordinator?